 The suite of labs also epitomizes laboratory science: students ask questions, use models, make predictions, analyze and interpret data, use computational thinking, construct explanations, engage in argument from evidence, and obtain, evaluate, and communicate information.
 Therefore, the labs are best described as having a “minds-on” approach, rather than the literal “hands on” approach often seen in cookbook (i.e., step-by-step instruction) verification experiments in biology, chemistry, and physics.

-The link below guide you to the syllabus for Maymester 2020.
+The link below guide you to the syllabus and TA assignments for Fall 2020.